 Now don’t get me wrong, the whole Santa thing is a fun game to play with your kids.
 But for me, Christmas can only be about one thing.
 It was either Santa or Jesus.
 I didn’t have the energy to do them both well.
 So Santa got the boot.

 Of course, I’m not telling you to do that.
 But I am encouraging you to go back to #3.
 Create a mission statement and then very intentionally choose activities that help you accomplish that mission.
 Be selective.
 VERY selective.
 And don’t give in to the pressure of the season.

 One thing we have done to help with this is focus on the hymns associated with each holiday.
 As a family, we learn the stories behind the hymn as we experience the life of the hymn writer.
 Then we play or sing the hymn together and we seek deeper application through related Bible study.
 You can learn more about our hymn study here.

-Share your ideas for a Christ-Centered Christmas—>
+Share your ideas —>

 So how about you?
 Have you found yourself longing for better focus and more meaningful holidays?
 Have you tried any of these ideas?
 What works in your family?
 Leave a comment below and share with us!